tylerhill90/infectious-disease-simulator/README.md

 # COVID-19 Simulator

+The intent of this project is to run simple simulations of how infectious diseases spread through a population.
+The InfectionSim.py file houses the classes necessary to run these simulations.

 The Environment class creates an NumPy 2D array to act as an environment for a population to randomly move around in.
 The environment is populated randomly with ints representing unique people in the population.
 Each int is